 - Do you need a license to be a plumber?

 - How to get a plumber license in Florida

 - How long does it take to get your plumber license?

 - Florida plumber license reciprocity

-- What kind of insurance does a plumber need in Florida?
+- What kind of insurance does a plumber need?

 - What is the certificate of insurance requirement?

 Do you need a license to be a plumber?